 4. Grading Insights

-Your score on each section of the exam is determined by the sum of points assigned to individual questions and simulation parts.
+Your score on each section of the exam is determined by the sum of points assigned to individual multiple-choice questions, simulations, and written communication questions.
 Thus, you must attempt to maximize your points on each individual item.